willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 ![Total response plot ]({{ site.baseurl }}{% link i/rc_step_total_response1.svg %}){: .centered :}

 And we've done it!
-This is the total response of an $\text{RC}$ combination to a voltage step.
+This is the total response of an $\text{RC}$ network to a voltage step.

 #### Starting from $0$
 {:.no_toc}